coopshop/static-website-boilerplate-1/README.md

 # Website Boilerplate

-This is a basically website boilerplate to build static websites with bootstrap an other usable scripts and snippets.
+This is a basic website template to create static websites with bootstrap and other useful built-in scripts and snippets.

 ## Getting Started